ilhampst/Net_Automation/YAML & Jinja2 Template Lab/README.md

+# YAML and Jinja2 Template

-# This is note from my early study in network automation, so this is far from perfection.
+This is note from my early study in network automation, so this is far from perfection.
 Please use as reference only.

 ## There are 3 files:
 1. Python Loader, to combine template file and context file in YAML and write it into a file in txt format.